Employer £3,000 Cash Incentives for Hiring Apprentices

 So hopefully if you are an employer, you’ll have heard of the incentives on offer by hiring new apprentices.
 It’s a great way to develop your workforce and invest further in your people as businesses look to rebuild.

 How does it work?

 To support businesses, the government are offering incentive payments for newly hired apprentices.
-Employers will be able to claim incentive payments between 1 August 2020 and 31 March 2021.

 The scheme is designed to help encourage employers to create new jobs and to develop the skills they need to recover from the economic struggles of COVID-19.